Instant View: Reactions to attack on Saudi oil facilities

 JASON BORDOFF, FOUNDING DIRECTOR, CENTER ON GLOBAL ENERGY POLICY, COLUMBIA UNIVERSITY, NEW YORK:

 “Abqaiq is perhaps the most critical facility in the world for oil supply.
-Oil prices will jump on this attack, and if the disruption to Saudi production is prolonged, an SPR release from IEA members seems both likely and sensible.
+Oil prices will jump on this attack, and if the disruption to Saudi production is prolonged, an SPR (Strategic Petroleum Reserve) release from IEA members seems both likely and sensible.

 “This is a reminder why, despite America’s becoming a net-zero oil importer, the SPR remains a key strategic asset.
-Sanctioned Iran supplies are another source of potential additional oil, but (President Donald) Trump has already shown he is willing to pursue a maximum pressure campaign even when oil prices spike.
+Sanctioned Iran supplies are another source of potential additional oil, but (U.S. President Donald) Trump has already shown he is willing to pursue a maximum pressure campaign even when oil prices spike.

 “If anything, the risk of tit-for-tat regional escalation that pushes oil prices even higher has just gone up significantly.
 Will the Saudis feel the need to respond?
 Will the Americans?
 I don’t know, but the point is this: Every new attack increases the risks of an unintended escalation to military conflict as each side feels compelled to respond in some way to the preceding incident.”